 But tie-dye has an extraordinary history of almost 2,000 years, spanning the globe.
 From Indian Bandhani, which binds fabric tightly with stitched designs, producing delicate printed patterns, to Japanese Shibori, which uses stitching, pleating, clamping, and binding around shaped objects to create luminous repeats—resist dye techniques have long been a way of beautifying textiles and garments, resulting in infinite outcomes.

-It’s clear that tie-dye is enjoying a renaissance in fashion, from your low-key yoga pants at Lululemon, to NorBlack NorWhite’s stunning dip-dyed satin shirt dresses, to the bleached and dyed vintage jeans handmade by SpaBoy, to the elegantly colour-blocked swirls of Loewe’s white jeans.
+It’s clear that tie-dye is enjoying a renaissance in fashion, from your low-key yoga pants at Lululemon, to NorBlack NorWhite’s stunning dip-dyed satin shirt dresses, to the bleached and dyed vintage jeans handmade by SpaBoy.
 Is it any wonder that tie-dye kits are flying off the shelves, directly into the hands of the housebound and bored?
-While some of us have spent these past months proofing focaccia, gardening, and reading books, many of us have filtered our situational malaise into tying up and squeezing colour onto whatever crosses our path.
+While some of us have spent these past months proofing focaccia, gardening, and reading, many of us have filtered our situational malaise into tying up and squeezing colour onto whatever crosses our path.
 It’s cheap, it’s easy, and it’s transformative.

-So here you are in this year of 2020, scrolling past Instagram ads for tie-dyed sweat sets.
+So here you are, scrolling past Instagram ads for tie-dyed sweat sets.
 Cute!
 What if…you took the afternoon to upcycle a few old cotton t-shirts, napkins, and pillowcases?

 Here’s a simple tutorial to make a totally non-aggressive tie-dye tee perfect for these final days of summer.
 To make these kid-friendly (tie-dye is a blast to do with little ones, just make sure you put down extra plastic to account for, well, kids), this guide calls for RIT All-Purpose dyes, which are easy to get, inexpensive, and non-toxic.
 Let’s get tying and—and heck—dyeing!